cardano-foundation/developer-portal/docs/operate-a-stake-pool/guild-ops-suite.md

 ### Support Requests

-We do have [telegram channel for support requests][koios-general-tg] , but note that we intend to have support channel only for baseline skillset highlighted on [homepage][guild-website].
+We do have the [Koios Discussions telegram channel for support requests][koios-general-tg] , but note that we intend to have support channel only for baseline skillset highlighted on [homepage][guild-website].

 [guild-github]: https://github.com/cardano-community/guild-operators
 [guild-website]: https://cardano-community.github.io/guild-operators